 Credit Default Swaps and Debt Overhang

 We analyze the impact of credit default swaps (CDS) trading on firm investment, long-term debt financing, and valuation.
 In our model, the firm is endowed with a real option to initiate a project and enhance its future growth.
 Its creditors have access to CDS contracts that hedge them against default losses.
-We find that CDS trading increases debt capacity.
-However, at the same time it decreases asset growth and impedes project initiation.
+We show that CDS protection increases the firm's pledgeable income, that is, the maximum amount of debt it can raise.
+However, at the same time CDS protection decreases asset growth and impedes project initiation.
 As a result, CDS trading could reduce firm value, and the negative effects are stronger when the firm is riskier, where shareholders have stronger bargaining power, and growth opportunities are less valuable.
+Using simulated cross-sections of firms, we find that CDS trading increases corporate default rates and deters investment.
+Altogether, CDS firms tend to have a lower firm value and more volatile equity returns than non-CDS firms.

 Keywords: Credit Default Swaps, Debt Overhang, Investment, Empty Creditor, Credit Risk